Kalenjin mythology: Earlier religion and ancient deities

-The confusion of the conversion process is captured in the same account:
+The confusion of the period is captured in the same account:

 Religious pillars

 The Asisian religion superseded older Kalenjin mythologies following contact with the Southern Cushities.
+Notably, the first man in its creation story is an Okiot.
 Three major religious pillars (the sun, thunder and lightning, and living spirits) were explained to have a bearing on Kalenjin religious beliefs.
 All these pillars are subsumed within Kalenjin fears and psychologies controlled by taboos and superstitions.